dlindegaard/crmuto/README.md

 When using crmuto, all data is handled between your local computer and the CRM system via the API.
 No data is sent to any third party.
 ## Current features
+### Version 0.8
+- Changed the way naming of deals are handled.
+Now the deal will have the name of the contact unless a the contact has no name, in which case the deal will be "New deal"
+- Fixed retrieval of lists from Brevo
 ### Version 0.7
 - Fixed bug related to creating deals (first occurrence after V0.6)
 - Added new filter option for attributes (Not empty)